georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 <hr />

-A final reference to an unmodifiable collection cannot be changed
+* A final reference to an unmodifiable collection cannot be changed
+* An unmodifiable collection cannot be modified
+* Objects inside an unmodifiable collection can be changed, if they are not immutable

 ```java
 // elements of an unmodifiable collection cannot be changed